You are here

 - Section 5, Dr Thomas Tsang will discuss how we can best respond to an infectious disease disaster in the community.

-If you are interested to know how a patient’s journey is like in a hospital isolation ward, you can join our virtual tour at the end of our module.
+If you are interested to know how a patient’s journey is like in a hospital isolation ward, you can join our online virtual tour at the end of our module.

 The knowledge is applicable to the community and the general public.
 For healthcare professionals who want to know more about the topic, they can go through the recommended readings.

 The course is delivered in the form of a series of short videos organized in 5 sections.

 - Basic concepts of disaster, infectious disease, and biological disaster

 - The relationship between disaster and infectious disease

 - The definition of hazard, vulnerability, and capacity

 - The interplay between the pathogen, host, and environment in infectious disease disaster